rohanthundil/EduHelp/README.md

 The application maintains a short-term memory of the last 3 exchanges in a session using LangGraph’s MemorySaver.
 ### Retrieval of Relevant Documents
 The top most relevant documents are retrieved from the vector database based on the similarity of their embeddings to the query.
 These documents are used as context for the language model to generate an accurate and helpful response.
+The documents retrieved are shown in the backend
 ### User Interface
 The frontend is built using Streamlit, offering a clean and interactive chat UI.
 Users can type their questions in a chat-style input box.